kujuh3/cmd-runner/README.md

 Meant to be run on linux - probably hangs on windows due to tkinter.

+Includes an auto-completer for command files:
+Any file in the /commands folder can be autocompleted when choosing a command file to run by pressing tab
 ### Installation
 Install tkinter via apt
 ```bash